Skills Utilized

 on the web.
 It involves making an image available around the content,

-but not actually to interleave
+but not actually to interleave it with the

 content.
 The content on this page is a story that dealt with the